rajdip012/chat-bot-using-ollama/README.md

     ```bash
     pip install -r requirements.txt
     ```
+3. Also download ollama on your local machine as this project will use your local machine and not any api.

-3. Create a `.env` file in the root directory and add your LangChain API key:
+5. Create a `.env` file in the root directory and add your LangChain API key:
     ```env
     LANGCHAIN_API_KEY=your_api_key_here
     ```